 No New Zealand highlights list would be complete without one of our best easy day hikes – the Hooker Valley Track.

 This mind-blowing hike (or tramp, as we call them in New Zealand) takes less than three hours return and is fairly flat.
-It traverses pathed tracks and wooden boardwalks, making it accessible to the vast majority of walkers.
+As one of the best things to do in Mt Cook, it traverses pathed tracks and wooden boardwalks, making it accessible to the vast majority of walkers.

 Throughout the hike, you’ll cross three memorable suspension bridges and will enjoy stunning views of two different glacial lakes.
 In the wintertime, the final lake even comes complete with icebergs!